nicbou/nicolasbouliane.com/frontend/content/recipes/grilled-cheese.md

 ## Ingredients

 - Tortillas (2 per person)
-- Shredded cheese: 50% mozzarella, 50% cheddar (just cheddar for a grilled cheese)
+- Shredded cheese: 50% mozzarella, 50% cheddar
 - Salt
 - Pepper
 - A generous pinch of ground cumin
 - A pinch of chili
 - A pinch of paprika
-- A pinch of coriander powder
 - A small pinch of garlic powder

 A combination of any of these ingredients: